curious-grapes/server-tools/README.md

 local_torrent_folder = /local_torrent_folder
 remote_torrent_folder = /remote_torrent_folder
 ```
-"install_def_app": installs default apps if true (htop, wget, curl, sudo, lnav), boolean.
+"install_def_app": installs default apps if true (htop, wget, curl, sudo, lnav), boolean;
-"install_folder": where scripts should be saved, path to folder.
+"install_folder": where scripts should be saved, path to folder;

 Autoupdate feature parses your ssh config(assuming you are using key authentication)
-"auto_update": generates script with hardcoded ssh hosts and adds task to crontab that runs everyday at 3:00AM, boolean.
+"auto_update": generates script with hardcoded ssh hosts and adds task to crontab that runs everyday at 3:00AM, boolean;

-"yt_download": generates script that checks youtube playlist for updates, then downloads mp3 tracks from all videos in playlist and adds task to crontab that runs everyday at 3:00AM, boolean.
+"yt_download": generates script that checks youtube playlist for updates, then downloads mp3 tracks from all videos in playlist and adds task to crontab that runs everyday at 3:00AM, boolean;
-"songs_folder": where musics from playlist should be saved, path to folder.
+"songs_folder": where musics from playlist should be saved, path to folder;
-"yt_playlist": playlist to download from, url link.
+"yt_playlist": playlist to download from, url link;

-"torrent_mover": generates script that moves .torrent files from local folder to remote one, boolean.
+"torrent_mover": generates script that moves .torrent files from local folder to remote one, boolean;
-"local_torrent_folder": folder from which scripts takes files, path to folder.
+"local_torrent_folder": folder from which scripts takes files, path to folder;
-"remote_torrent_folder": folder where scripts moves files, path to folder.
+"remote_torrent_folder": folder where scripts moves files, path to folder;